 When an employee resigns, retires, dies, or is otherwise separated from employment at the University, the employing department is responsible for ensuring that all applicable personnel, payroll, computing, financial, facility, property, and safety-related procedures are completed.

 In order to facilitate this process, departments are to document the completion of required items, either by using the Departure Checklist included with this section or a departmental checkout document.
-The Departure Checklist includes items which are to be completed prior to or immediately after the departure of an individual from department or University employment.
+The Departure Checklist includes items that are to be completed prior to or immediately after the departure of an individual from department or University employment.

 This list is not all inclusive and a department may have additional requirements.
 The department attaches notation of the completion of any additional departure requirement to the Departure Checklist or includes the information on a departmental checkout document.